Getting Married in Germany

 Weddings in Germany can be as romantic as you could wish, but allow some extra time for the red tape.

-Marriages and civil partnerships are considered legal unions or "legally binding contracts" between the persons involved.
-While Civil Partnerships were recognized legally in 2001 (and paved the way for same-sex unions), marriage has traditionally been protected from the outset under the Constitution.
-Everybody getting married or entering into a civil partnership in Germany must first appear physically at a Standesamt for a civil ceremony.
+Marriages are considered legal unions or "legally binding contracts" between the persons involved.
+Marriage has traditionally been protected from the outset under the Constitution.
+Everybody getting married in Germany must first appear physically at a Standesamt for a civil ceremony.
 This is actually all that is needed, and the great majority of couples go no further.
-The cost of the Standesamt wedding (and document processing) can range from €65 to €200 and the ceremony usually is conducted in German so it may be advisable to have an interpreter present.
+Witnesses are not required at the civil ceremony.
+The cost of the Standesamt wedding (and document processing) can range from €65 to €200 and the ceremony usually is conducted in German so it may be advisable (and in certain circumstances mandatory) to have an interpreter present.
+This is particularly important if both partners and any witnesses do not speak fluent German.

-Couples planning to get married or enter into a civil partnership in Germany should get started with the legal formalities as soon as possible.
+Couples planning to get married in Germany should get started with the legal formalities as soon as possible.
 Several months out is not too soon.
 Things can usually be disposed of in far less time than that, but a number of legal issues, particularly previous marriages, can create a hassle.

 The first places to check when you decide to get married are your local embassy or consulate and the local magistrate's office (Standesamt).
 Ask at these places what documentation is needed.
 Requirements may vary from region to region and there may be some extra requirements depending on the nationality, previous marital status and other circumstances of one or both partners.